therealOri/byte/README.md

 Warning: The bigger the video, the more frames it'll need to extract..which means longer wait times.
 It may take a while for bigger video files..
 Gifs are also still unsupported as of now, still looking into how to get that to work.

 > - Changed hashing function to blake2b.
-(It is much better at defending against different files having teh same hash.
+(It is much better at defending against different files having the same hash.
 Still waiting on blake3 to be added to hashlib).

 __ __
 <br />